Visitors intending to reach the official website should visit orlandoairports.net

-Terminals A and B are located on opposite sides of the same building (North Terminal).
-You can cross from one side to the other on level 3.
-Elevators and escalators help minimize walking distances (approximately 3 minutes).
+Terminals A and B are located on opposite sides of the same building (North Terminal Complex).
+It’s easy to cross from one side to the other on Level 3, with a walking time of approximately 3 minutes, aided by elevators and escalators.

 Terminal A

-Terminal A is located on the northern side of the North Terminal complex and has three levels:
+Terminal A is located on the north side of the North Terminal Complex and is distributed across three levels:

 Level 1

-Ground transportation, including taxis, buses, car rentals, luggage wrapping, and baggage claim (8A), USO lounge, and lost and found office.
+Ground transportation including taxis, buses, rental cars, baggage wrapping and claim (8A), USO lounge, and lost and found.

 Level 2

-Baggage carousels 1-14, rideshare pickup areas (Uber, Lyft, Wingz), and a service animal relief area.
+Baggage carousels 1-16, ride-share pick-up (Uber, Lyft, Wingz, KreweCar), and service animal relief area.

 Level 3

-You will also find various services, such as currency exchange, information counters, telephones, restrooms, bars and restaurants, nursing rooms, VIP lounges, and more.
+You'll also find currency exchange, information desks, phones, restrooms, bars, restaurants, nursing rooms, VIP lounges, and more.

-Separate security checkpoints are available for the two different boarding gate sections (1-59 and 70-129).
-Parking areas are accessible via the A-side terminal.
+There are separate security checkpoints for gate sections (1-59 and 70-129).
+Parking is accessible via the A boarding area.

 Terminal B